-34 Circumstances where a household size or composition are expected to change during the time of program-sponsored construction may be considered for unit-size based on anticipated circumstances at the time of construction completion.
+35 Circumstances where a household size or composition are expected to change during the time of program-sponsored construction may be considered for unit-size based on anticipated circumstances at the time of construction completion.
 Circumstance changes may include, but are not limited to: minor children reaching adult age, birth, adoption, or other gained custody of a child, impending divorce or separation.
 For example, if a household expects birth or adoption of a child, the child may be considered as part of the household, even if he/she is not born at the time of award determination.

-Unit Size Household Composition 4 bedrooms 1 adult or one couple plus four or five children 4 or more adults or adult/couples
+Unit Size Household Composition Adult/couple plus two children of the same sex 3 bedrooms 1 adult or one couple plus two children of opposite sex Adult/couple plus three children Adult/couple plus four children (two boys and two girls) 4 bedrooms 1 adult or one couple plus four or five children 4 or more adults or adult/couples